silohunt/checklink/README.md

 ## How to Interpret Results

 - **Treat results as risk indicators only**
-- Clear red flags (VT "malicious," IP-literal hosts, very fresh cert on mature domain) warrant caution
+- Clear red flags (VT "malicious," IP-literal hosts) warrant caution
+- Multiple warnings together (e.g., fresh cert + URL shortener + new domain) suggest higher risk
 - "No detections" with warnings suggests verifying via another channel
 - If services are unavailable, treat output as incomplete, not as "safe"